Ranking Lab — A Measuring Newsroom

 Era adjustment

 Technical difficulty is scored relative to its era's standards.
-A round trip to the Moon on the Apollo Guidance Computer (2 MHz, roughly 72 KB of ROM) earns the top score.
+A round trip to the Moon on the Apollo Guidance Computer (a 2.048 MHz clock and 36,864 16-bit words of fixed memory, about 72 KB) earns the top score.
 Recent missions get no boost just for having richer data.

 Provisional scoring